Stoke Mandeville Stadium: Facilities

 Facilities include a 400-metre outdoor running track, Cazenove Sports Hall, a 25m six-lane swimming pool, tennis courts and an indoor bowls arena.
 In addition the Stadium has its own "Olympic Village" accommodation for athletes and the Olympic Lodge Hotel and the Wolfson Conference Centre provide guest facilities.

 1984 Summer Paralympic Games

 Stoke Mandeville Stadium was one of the two venues of the VII Paralympic Games, the last of the Summer Paralympics not held in the same venue as the Summer Olympic Games.

+Paralympic Flame Lighting

+From the Paris 2024 Paralympic Games, Stoke Mandeville will be the lighting point for all future Paralympic torches.
+In the same way the Olympic Flame is kindled at Olympia in Greece, the start of the Paralympic Torch Relay will begin in Buckinghamshire.
+This is in recognition of Stoke Mandeville’s legacy as the birthplace of the Paralympic movement.

+The Paralympic Flame Relay first started at Stoke Mandeville Stadium ahead of the London 2012 Paralympic Games and a flame was created every two years ahead of winter and summer Games.